0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 Requires update to add new species.
 The main functions that generates the children objects, one function per species type.
 This configures the setup of each child, including parasites and how many area created at one time.

-Current usage is in the following function, and required to be modified to add new species:
+Current usage is in the following function and required to be modified to add new species:

 -   `DefineMacro("playerPregnancy", playerPregnancy);` - to specifically get the player pregnant.
 Will need to be updated when a new species is added.
 -   `DefineMacro("namedNpcPregnancy", namedNpcPregnancy);` - to specifically get a named npc pregnant.
 Will need to be updated when a new species is added.